RyanNielson/PixelCamera2D/README.md

 ## Why Should I Use PixelCamera2D?

 Unity is a great engine, but it isn't perfect for 2D games that use pixel art.
 This can become evident when you try to rotate sprites or move sprites.
 Rotating sprites often results in perfectly diagonal edges that leave the pixel grid.
 Moving sprites can have a similar problem where pixels don't line up as expected.
+Check out the [GIFs](#demo) below in the [Demo](#demo) section to see examples with and without PixelCamera2D.

 ## How It Works